 Atlantis is believed to have been completely destroyed after a devastating tsunami around 9,000 years ago and, and considering what’s happened in the past few decades, it’s not that difficult to believe.
 But now archaeologists say they believe the lost city of Atlantis has been found inland in Spain and not miles out in the middle of the ocean, like has been believed for decades.

 Plato’s dialogues and archaeological work point to Atlantis’ location adjacent to the strait of Gibraltar.

-The documentary, Atlantis Rising, shown on 29 January on the National Geographic channel, documents the most extensive search ever carried out by scientists and archaeologists to find the sunken city of Atlantis.
+The documentary, Atlantis Rising, was shown on the National Geographic channel, and documents the most extensive search ever carried out by scientists and archaeologists to find the sunken city of Atlantis.

 Taking the viewers on a journey from Santorini in Greece to the Azores Islands, the film examines the many theories that have been advanced over the years regarding the fate of the city and its legendary Atlantean civilisation.